How to wear a suit vest with style?

 Choose it fitted and close to the body, so that it structures your silhouette.

-Always keep in mind that this is a piece with a story, which conveys a strong imagination from which you should not completely detach yourself.
-That said, the plurality of materials and the work on the cuffs already allow it to be twisted .
+Always keep in mind that this is a piece with a story, which conveys a strong imagination from which one should not completely detach oneself.
+That said, the plurality of materials and the work of the reverses already allow it to be twisted .

-In a way, wearing a vest also means asserting an assumed style, which can vary depending on whether you prefer workwear, casual or sartorial...
+In a way, wearing a vest is also a way of asserting a style that can vary depending on whether you prefer workwear, casual or sartorial...

 Up to you !